Stages of Alcoholism: Early, Chronic and End Stage

 The term “alcoholism” is commonly used in American society, but it is a nonclinical descriptor.
 Unlike laypersons, researchers, doctors, therapists, and a host of other professionals require a consensus on what constitutes the different levels of alcohol use.
 The Diagnostic and Statistical Manual of Mental Disorder-5 (DSM-5), a publication of the American Psychiatric Association, provides professionals in the mental health field with an indispensable diagnostic tool that helps them to identify the various mental health disorders, including alcohol use disorder.1 Stages of alcoholism include the early stage, chronic stage, and end stages where users go from occasional binges, to daily drinking and addiction.

 According to the National Institute on Alcohol Abuse and Alcoholism, in 2012, an estimated 7.2 percent of American adults aged 18 and older, approximately 17 million people, had a diagnosable alcohol use disorder.
-Men have alcohol use disorder almost twice as often as women; of the estimated 17 million affected adults, 11.2 million were men and 5.7 million were women.
-Adolescents are not immune.
+Men have alcohol use disorder almost twice as often as women; of the estimated 17 million affected adults, 11.2 million were men and 5.7 million were women.2 Adolescents are not immune.
 In 2012, an estimated 855,000 young people between 12-17 years of age had this disorder.

-No two individuals who experience alcohol abuse are the same; however, DSM-5 provides clinicians with a set of 11 factors that can guide them in the diagnosis of an alcohol use disorder and its severity grade.
-In short, if a person has experienced at least two of the 11 factors (or symptoms) in the past year then the person is considered to have an alcohol use disorder.
+No two individuals who experience alcohol abuse are the same; however, DSM-5 provides clinicians with a set of 11 factors that can guide them in the diagnosis of an alcohol use disorder and its severity grade.3 In short, if a person has experienced at least two of the 11 factors (or symptoms) in the past year then the person is considered to have an alcohol use disorder.
 The existence of two or three symptoms equals a diagnosis of mild alcohol use disorder, while four to five symptoms is considered moderate, and six or more is considered severe.

 To provide insight into the alcohol use diagnostics process, consider the following sample of four possible symptoms: